-iOS 10.3.1 is a tiny maintenance update if you’re coming from iOS 10.3.
-It’ll feature bug fixes and an important security patch.
+iOS 10.3.3 is a simple maintenance update if you’re coming directly from iOS 10.3.2.
+Your version of iOS 10.3.3 features bug fixes and two dozen security patches.

-If you failed to download iOS 10.3, your iOS 10.3.1 update will be much bigger thanks to the features and fixes from the milestone upgrade.
-If you missed any other iOS updates along the way, they’ll be baked into iOS 10.3.1 as well.
+If you failed to download iOS 10.3.2, iOS 10.3.1, or iOS 10.3, your iOS 10.3.3 update will be much bigger thanks to the features and fixes from the updates you missed.
+If you missed any other iOS updates along the way, they’ll be baked into your iOS 10.3.3 update as well.

-Some people are still trying to decide if iOS 10.3.1 is worth it.
-Others decided to take the plunge and are now running iOS 10.3.1 on their iPhone, iPad or iPod touch.
+Some of you are still trying to decide if iOS 10.3.3 is worth it.
+Many others decided to take the plunge and are now running iOS 10.3.3 on the iPhone, iPad or iPod touch.

-We recently provided some tips to potential iOS 10.3.1 users and today we want to switch gears and offer some tips to those of you that decided to download iOS 10.3.1 on your device.
+We recently provided some tips to potential iOS 10.3.3 users and today we want to switch gears and offer some tips to those of you that are running iOS 10.3.3.

 This guide walks you through some things you’ll want to do and some things you’ll want to avoid as you push away from the installation.

-Maybe the first thing you’ll want to do after installing iOS 10.3.1 is to check all of connections to ensure they’re working properly.
+Maybe the first thing you’ll want to do after installing iOS 10.3.3 is to check all of your important connections to ensure they’re working properly.

 A few of these tests should only take you a few seconds.
 Test your Wi-Fi connectivity to make sure everything is working properly after the upgrade.